-Mark married his wife Kim in 2008 and they have two daughters together, Jordyn and Avery.
+Mark married his wife Kim in 2008 and they have two daughter together, Jordyn and Avery.
 When not working, Mark enjoys being with his family as well as being outdoors, playing sports, traveling and real estate investing.

 “It is an honor and privilege to represent the firefighters at Clackamas Fire District #1.
 I appreciate the opportunity to serve you and look forward to continuing my term as your assistant shop steward.”

 Tighe started his fire service career in 1998 at Chemeketa Community College and Marion County Fire District #1 in Salem, OR.
 He completed Associates Degrees in Fire Suppression and Paramedicine while attending Chemeketa Community College.
 Tighe continued as a volunteer firefighter/EMT with Marion County Fire District #1 until 2003, when was hired as a full-time career firefighter/paramedic by Canby Fire District.
 He served at Canby Fire for the next 12 years in the roles of firefighter, apparatus operator, Captain and as a Tactical Paramedic with law enforcement tactical teams.
 In September of 2017, Tighe began serving the Gladstone community as a full time shift Captain/Paramedic with Gladstone Fire Department, where he now works as the Training and EMS Officer.